malcprentice/malcprentice.github.io/0-source/Study Skills - do a quickwrite.md

 ## 1) Find the template online
 a) Find "Template for QW" on Google Classroom
+b) This is YOUR copy - you can edit it.
-b) Rename the document
+* Rename the document "Name - Class - Quickwrites"
-* name-class-quickwrites
 * e.g. "Hiroko Sato - ECS - Quickwrites"
 c) Open the document
 * Change your name, number, class in top right
 * (your name is not Hiroko Sato!)
 * Don't worry about formatting!
-Just use the template!
-However, if you break the template, instructions are here: [[Study Skills - format written work]]
+** Just use the template!
+** However, if you break your template, read this: [[Study Skills - format written work]]

-###Can't type?
+### Can't type because no keyboard?
 e.g. online 2020, typing on phone
 * If you can't type
 ** use B5 size paper or bigger